WeblateOrg/weblate/docs/admin/config.rst

 Defaults to ``.*`` which allows any address to register.

-You can use it to restrict registration to single domain emails:
+You can use it to restrict registration to a single email domain:

 .. code-block:: python